MrShambles/MrShambles.github.io/Coders Computer.md

 - **cd project** this command will change our directory from which ever current one we are in and move us to *project*.
 - **mkdir new-project** This command will create an entire new directory named new-projects.
 - **touch new-project/newfile.md** this command will create a new empty file named new-project and change the time stamps of the previous file.
-- **cd ..** this command will change your directory to the Home directory due to not putting the argument for another directory.
+- **cd ..** this command will move you back one directory in the path.
 - **ls projects/new-project** This command will list the contents of the new-project file.